Current Size: 100%

 Alternative Text Overview

 Alternative Format Texts are textbooks that come in a format other than standard print.
 These formats can include: electronic (PDF & Word), Audio books (DAISY format & Tapes), Large Print and Braille.
 Most alternative format texts require some kind of technology for access.
 The type of technology required depends on the format of the text and the user’s preference.

 Electronic Texts can be listened to using screen reading programs.
 These programs essentially read aloud the text on the screen.
 Some screen readers offer advanced options such as highlighting, web capabilities, conversion to MP3, even, the ability to add notes.
-PDF files can be accessed using the free screen reader available in Adobe Versions 7.0 and up.
-Word files can be accessed using screen reading programs such as Read & Write Gold, Read Please, Natural Voice (free download) or Kurzweil.
-Mac users can access the screen reader built into the new Mac computers.
+PDF files can also be accessed using some screen reading programs and the free screen reader available in Adobe Versions 7.0 and up.
+Word files can be accessed using screen reading programs such as Read&Write Gold, Read Please, Natural Voice or Kurzweil.
+Mac users can access the screen reader built into the newer Mac computers.

 Digital Accessible Information System (DAISY): Formatted texts also called Digital Talking Books.
 These texts require a special CD player or DAISY computer software.
 Read&Write Gold and Kurzweil can be used to read DAISY text.